bizmonx/docker-bizmonx/README.md

 - http(s) gateway (status + data, others are pending)
 - cleanup frontend with css, no code changes yet
 - debian and ubi (redhat) versions
+- rebranding with monkey patching (temporary step)
+- polished icons (temporary)

 ## Why Zig, not Go/Rust?
-mainly because of the same reason Modular Mojo will push java out of data, it allows a gradual move while learning the language
+Mainly because of the same reason Modular Mojo will push java out of data: it allows a gradual move while learning the language.

+Would have gone with Rust for a complete re-write.

+Love Go for its simplicity.
+The channels are already there.
+Makes sense and with htmx, would have been an excellent choice.
+However, Zig allows me to migrate and rework parts and even just reuse really easily.

 ## Get Started
 Get the docker image, or cook your own.